-Your total tax liability for the lookback period is determined based on the amount of taxes you reported on Form 943, line 13.
-Your total liability for 2020 is not reduced by the deferred amount of the employer or employee share of social security tax, the refundable portion of the credit for gualified sick and family leave wages, or the refundable portion of the employee retention credit.
-For more information about deferring social security tax and these credits, see the Instructions for Form 943.
+Your total tax liability for the lookback period is TIP determined based on the amount of taxes you reported on Form 943, line 13.
+Your total liability isn't reduced by the deferred amount of the employer or employee share of social security tax, the refundable portion of the credit for qualified sick and family leave wages, the refundable portion of the employee retention credit, or the refundable portion of the COBRA premium assistance credit.

 Lookback period.
 The lookback period is the second calendar year preceding the current calendar year.
-For example, the lookback period for 2021 is 2019.
+For example, the lookback period for 2022 is 2020.